-Update: This post was originally published in February 2019.
-I’ made updates to the post below to include a recipe video to show you how easy these canned Cuban Black Beans are to make at home!
+Update: This recipe was originally published in February 2019.
+I made updates to the article below to include more information about this recipe.
+Plus there’s now step by step photos and a video tutorial showing you just how easy this canned black beans Cuban recipe is to prepare!

 Hey there, friends!
 While today’s recipe may look humble and unassuming, it is one of my all-time favorite sides.
 Hands down!